-The crossover is mounted on the rear panel of the cabinet, behind the drive unit.
-To inspect it, the drive unit has to be removed first.
+The crossover is mounted on the rear of the terminal panel.
+To inspect it, remove the panel by releasing the hexagonal screws.
 Take care to avoid undue stress on the cables and components.

 To remove the crossover completely the cables must be disconnected from the drive unit.
 Please proceed as above to remove the drive unit.